European River Cruises: Your Extraordinary Voyage Through the Heart of Europe

 The Danube is widely considered the ideal river for a first river cruise.
 Its itineraries connect iconic European capitals like Budapest, Vienna, and Bratislava, offering a perfect blend of grand cities, charming villages, and stunning scenery.
 The Danube also has the widest range of sailing dates and cruise line options, making it easy to find a voyage that fits your schedule and preferences.

-Most European river cruise fares include your stateroom, all meals onboard (often with complimentary wine and beer at lunch and dinner), guided shore excursions at every port, onboard entertainment, and use of ship amenities like fitness centers and sun decks.
+Most European river cruise fares include your stateroom, all meals onboard (often with complimentary wine and beer at lunch and dinner), a selection of guided shore excursions at most ports, onboard entertainment, and use of ship amenities like fitness centers and sun decks.
+The number and type of included excursions vary by cruise line and fare category.
 Premium and luxury river cruise lines such as Uniworld and AmaWaterways may include additional perks like gratuities, premium beverages, and bicycle excursions.
 Your Extraordinary Adventures advisor can help you compare what each line includes.

 Most European river cruises range from 7 to 14 nights, with 7-night sailings being the most popular.
 Some lines offer shorter 5-night introductory voyages, while grand voyage itineraries of 14–21 nights combine multiple rivers for an extended exploration of Europe.
 Your cruise advisor can help you select the ideal duration for your travel goals.